Rielle Hunter says she has split with John Edwards

-NEW YORK (Reuters) - Rielle Hunter, the woman who had an affair with former U.S. Senator John Edwards during his U.S. presidential bid, said on Tuesday that she was no longer in a relationship with him.
+NEW YORK (Reuters) - Rielle Hunter said on Tuesday - the same day her tell-all memoir was released - that she is no longer in a relationship with former Senator John Edwards.

-In an interview to promote her tell-all memoir, Hunter, 48, told ABC’s “Good Morning America” that she and Edwards had split, but would continue to see each other as they share parenting duties of their now 4-year-old daughter, Frances Quinn Hunter.
+Hunter, 48, whose affair with Edwards wrecked his presidential ambitions, told ABC’s “Good Morning America” she and Edwards had split but would continue to see each other as they share parenting duties of their now 4-year-old daughter, Frances Quinn Hunter.

 “We are a family, but as of the end of last week, John Edwards and I are no longer a couple,” Hunter told the morning program.
 “Not at all.”

-Hunter appeared on the show on the day of the U.S. release of her memoir, “What Really Happened: John Edwards, Our Daughter, and Me.”
-It is billed as giving Hunter’s inside story of the affair that Edwards hid for months from his cancer-stricken wife and the American public.
+Hunter appeared on the show to promote her tell-all memoir, “What Really Happened: John Edwards, Our Daughter, and Me”, billed as giving Hunter’s inside story of the affair that Edwards hid for months from his cancer-stricken wife and the American public.

 It follows Edwards’ federal trial in North Carolina, which ended in May with an acquittal on one campaign finance charge and a mistrial on five other charges after the jury deadlocked.